neumino/neumino.github.io/movies.md

-### Lightyear
+### Fire Island
-*Released on 2022-06-15, vote average 6.8*
+*Released on 2022-06-09, vote average 6.5*

-Legendary Space Ranger Buzz Lightyear embarks on an intergalactic adventure alongside a group of ambitious recruits and his robot companion Sox.
+A group of queer best friends gather in the Fire Island Pines for their annual week of love and laughter, but when a sudden change of events jeopardizes their summer in gay paradise, their bonds as a chosen family are pushed to the limit.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VwwxMs-GYN8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/O_jpjO89Vks?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>